myr-account/cricket-champions/README.md

 3. Virat Kohli
 4. Rohit Sharma, got good recognition from the cricket board India
 * In India sachin is called as god of cricket for passion and love towards his profession
-* Virat kohli is called as Mr. consistency for maintaining good batting average in all the tournaments
+* Virat kohli is called as Mr. consistency for maintaining good batting average in all the tournaments.
-> Here are the few outstanding moments where cricketers got standing ovation from the audience
+Here are the few outstanding moments where cricketers got standing ovation from the audience.
 ![standing ovation picture 1](cricket.jpg)
 ![standing ovation picture 2](sachin.jpg)